escape567/TracingOpenData/README.md

 - - Upload instruments (survey and questionnaire for intervies)
 - - Submit any code or data gathered from lit mining
 - - Protocol for mining scholarly literature (can either do in seperate document or in wiki)
-- - Use wiki to develop working defintions around: ODG, Usage types and varieties, valuable use cases to investigate
+- Use wiki to develop working defintions around: ODG, Usage types and varieties, valuable use cases to investigate.
+Let's plan to discuss these on a weekly basis.